iopipe/iopipe-java/README.md

 `pack200 -r -G file.jar`

-Deployment is the same for other Java programs.
+Deployment is the same as other Java programs on the Amazon Lambda platform.